Jayyhk/doodle-digger/README.md

 Doodle Digger is a tool to extract and download the default Google profile pictures (doodles) using automated browser navigation.

-## Description

-Doodle Digger uses Playwright to automate the process of browsing to your Google My Account profile picture selection interface.
-It systematically navigates through all available doodle collections, applies different preset filters, and downloads high-resolution images organized in a structured folder hierarchy.

 ## Features

 - Automated extraction of all Google doodle collections